transitland/transitland-processing-animation/blog/blogpost.md

 To get the data, the `transitflow.py` makes use of three Transitland API endpoints:

-- 1) **Routes** to get
+- 1) **Stops** to get transit stop locations
-- 2) **Stops** to get
+- 2) **Routes** to get operator vehicle types
-- 3) **ScheduleStopPairs** to get
+- 3) **ScheduleStopPairs** to get scheduled origin -> destination stop pairs, including timestamps and geolocations.

-The `ScheduleStopPairs` end point does the bulk of the work.
-What is a Schedule Stop Pair, you ask?
+The `ScheduleStopPairs` endpoint does the bulk of the work.
 Each `ScheduleStopPair` contains an origin stop, a destination stop, a route, an operator, and arrival and departure times.
 Each `ScheduleStopPair` also includes a service calendar, describing which days a trip is possible.
 Accessibility information for wheelchair and bicycle riders is included, if available.

 The python script `transitflow.py` uses the [schedule stop pairs API](http://transit.land/api/v1/schedule_stop_pairs) endpoint to search for all `ScheduleStopPair`s for a specified operator or within a specified bounding box.
 It then concatenates these `ScheduleStopPair`s into a table and outputs a single output csv file which will drive the animation.
 The Processing sketch reads in this output csv file, uses the [Unfolding Maps](http://unfoldingmaps.org/) by Till Nagel to convert geolocations to pixels, and animates vehicle movements using linear interpolation.